 Bike ride

-A bike ride is a fast and easy way to see the city or to get a little adventurous.
-If you have your own bike, take it for a spin on some of the bike trails that wind along the river.
+A bike ride is a fast and easy way to see the city or get adventurous.
+If you have your bike, take it for a spin on some of the bike trails that wind along the river.

-Lindenwood Park rents regular road bikes as well as surrey bikes if you have a group that wants to all ride together.
+Lindenwood Park rents regular road bikes and Surrey bikes if you have a group that wants to ride together.

 Swimming